juji-io/docs/docs/chatbot-design-tips-advanced.md

 ## **What's Next**

-Want to power up your chatbot and get some more magic going?
+Want to power up your chatbot with AI and get some magic going?
 Juji has you covered.
-Check out [best practices](../chatbot-design-tips) for designing AI chatbots or venture into **[Juji IDE](../juji-ide)**.
+Check out more [chatbot best practices](../chatbot-design-tips) or venture into **[Juji IDE](../juji-ide)**, which is an interactive development environment that enables you to customize a chatbot much more deeply than what you can do with [Juji Studio](../juji-studio).